Genivia/RE-flex/README.md

 [RE/flex][reflex-url] is faster than Flex while providing a wealth of new features.
 RE/flex is also much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
-For example, tokenizing a representative C source code file into 244 tokens takes only 13 microseconds:
+For example, tokenizing a 2 KB representative C source code file into 244 tokens takes only 13 microseconds:

 <table>